lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-17-课文-17、41、65、89/Lesson 89 A slip of the tongue.md

     - as many of the artistes who should have appeared did not come.
         - as + clause
         - many of the artistes who should have appeared did not come.
-            - many of the artistes did not come
+            - many of the artistes did not come [main clause]
                 - many of the artistes [subject]
                 - did not come [verb phrase]
-            - who should have appeared
+            - who should have appeared [attributive clause => the artistes]
                 - who [subject]
                 - should have appeared [verb phrase]
 - knowledge: